harvard-edtech/caccl-api/CONTRIBUTING.md

 ## Adding an endpoint

-1. In the `./endpoints` file, choose the category (each category is a subfolder) that best represents the new endpoint.
+1. In the `/endpoints` folder, choose the category (each category is a subfolder) that best represents the new endpoint.
 If you want to create a new category, follow the instructions below.
 2. Choose a file in the category (subfolder) that best represents the new endpoint.
 If you want to create a new file, follow the instructions below.
 3. Within the file, add a new object to the list, following this structure: